 "Everyone who's looked at Cygnus with 3x and H-a has been really, really impressed with all the nebulosity.
 Invisible nebulae are visible with only 1 inch of aperture." --The Ardent

-Fundamentally, Night Vision Astronomy is about using a high-quality, latest-generation ("Gen3") night vision device to amplify light.
-These devices have an analog (not digital) photomultiplier tube, which is able to make a dark night almost look like daytime.
-These have been produced as military and tactical devices, and as astronomers we can benefit from the innovation here.
+Fundamentally, Night Vision Astronomy is about using an analog "image intensifier" device to amplify the light from the sky.
+The technology and physics behind the devices is quite complex, and involves multi-channel plates and phosphor screens.
+These have been produced as military and tactical devices, and as astronomers we benefit from the innovation here.

-When used by themselves, with no filters and no telescope, they can show many, many more stars even in urban, light-polluted environments.
+When used by themselves, with no filters and no telescope, night vision devices can show many, many more stars even in urban, light-polluted environments.
 Additionally, satellites and fainter shooting stars are readily apparent.
+Meteor showers are also transformed, because one can see many more faint meteor streaks.
 Under dark skies, the effect is truly amazing, with even more stars visible, and the Milky Way greatly amplified.

 Night Vision devices really are a game-changer, however, when used with filters.
 Using longpass red/infrared or other kinds of light-pollution filters cuts out most of the unwanted light, even in urban environments, and then the NV device amplifies the remainder.
 As a result, one can readily see the Milky Way, with glorious detail in its dark lanes, from almost any urban area, even standing next to a streetlamp.

-Additionally, the use of narrowband Hydrogen-Alpha filters causes nebulae to pop into view, so that one can easily view large nebulosity like the North America nebula, without the aid of a telescope, even under bright moonlight and light pollution.
+Additionally, the use of narrowband Hydrogen-Alpha filters (typically used for astrophotography) causes nebulae to pop into view, so that one can easily view large nebulosity like the North America nebula, without the aid of a telescope, even under bright moonlight and light pollution.

-The key to this is the light amplification: by aggressively filtering out all the unwanted light, the Night Vision device's photomultiplier tube will them amplify what's left, yielding gorgeous, realtime, as-wide-as-you-want 1x views of the whole sky.
+The key to this is the light amplification: by aggressively filtering out all the unwanted light, the image intensifier tube will them amplify what's left, yielding gorgeous, realtime, as-wide-as-you-want 1x views of the whole sky.

 I am very hopeful that as these devices become more popular for astronomy, it will lead to a renaissance in urban "sidewalk astronomy" outreach events.